miguel456/BoNeMEAL/README.md

 This project was started to offer an alternative or even a possible replacement for the clumsy "BanManager WebUI".
 BoNeMEAL is built with Laravel 5 together with tons of other awesome tools, frameworks and libraries such as Composer, gulp.js, Bootstrap, jQuery etc.

+This project has been abandoned by the original author and as such I will be picking up on it.
+However, I won't be doing it on Github.

 # [Wiki](https://github.com/ftbastler/BoNeMEAL/wiki)